Skip to main content

 A private certificate authority can create a CA certificate that can secure communications with FairCom server software.

-A private key is part of public-key cryptography.
+A private key is the secret key used in public-key cryptography and is stored in a private key file.
 It is always paired with a public key.
 Only the private key can decrypt the content encrypted by the public key, and only the public key can decrypt the content encrypted by the private key.

 You must not distribute a private key and must carefully protect it from unauthorized access.

-A private key is part of public-key cryptography.
+A private key is the secret key used in public-key cryptography and is stored in a private key file.
 It is always paired with a public key.
 Only the private key can decrypt the content encrypted by the public key, and only the public key can decrypt the content encrypted by the private key.

 You must not distribute a private key and must carefully protect it from unauthorized access.